cyberark/terraform-provider-cyberark/README.md

 ## Configuration with Environment Variables

-In order to use environment variables with SecretsHub Terraform provider use the Terraform variables and [standard mechanism](https://developer.hashicorp.com/terraform/language/values/variables#environment-variables).
+In order to use environment variables with cybr-sh Terraform provider use the Terraform variables and [standard mechanism](https://developer.hashicorp.com/terraform/language/values/variables#environment-variables).

 ### Example